 No society is free from discrimination.
 Indeed, discrimination in employment and occupation is a universal and permanently evolving phenomenon.
-Millions of women and men around the world are denied access to jobs and training, receive low wages, or are restricted to certain occupations simply on the basis of their sex, skin colour, ethnicity or beliefs, without regard to their capabilities and skills.
-In a number of developed countries, for example, women workers still earn up to 25% less than male colleagues performing equal work.
-(Note 1) Freedom from discrimination is a fundamental human right and is essential for workers to choose their employment freely, to develop their potential to the full and to reap economic rewards on the basis of merit.
+Millions of women and men around the world are denied access to jobs and training, receive low wages or are restricted to certain occupations simply on the basis of their sex, skin colour, ethnicity or beliefs, without regard to their capabilities and skills.
+In a number of developed countries, for example, women workers still earn between 20 and 25 per cent less than male colleagues performing equal work or work of equal value, which shows how slow progress has been over recent years in this regard.
+Freedom from discrimination is a fundamental human right and is essential for workers to be able to choose their employment freely, develop their potential to the full and reap economic rewards on the basis of merit.
 Bringing equality to the workplace also has significant economic benefits.
-Employers who practice equality have access to a larger and more diverse workforce.
-Workers who enjoy equality have greater access to training, often receive higher wages, and improve the overall quality of the workforce.
+Employers who practice equality have access to a larger, more diverse and higher quality workforce.
+Workers who enjoy equality have greater access to training and often receive higher wages.
 The profits of a globalized economy are more fairly distributed in a society with equality, leading to greater social stability and broader public support for further economic development.
-(Note 2) ILO standards on equality provide tools to eliminate dis- crimination in all aspects of the workplace and in society as a whole.
+(Note 1) ILO standards on equality provide tools to eliminate discrimination in all aspects of work and in society as a whole.
 They also provide the basis upon which gender mainstreaming strategies can be applied in the field of labour.

 Relevant ILO instruments

 - Equal Remuneration Convention, 1951 (No. 100) - [ratifications]

 This fundamental convention requires ratifying countries to ensure the application to all workers of the principle of equal remuneration for men and women for work of equal value.
 The term "remuneration" is broadly defined to include the ordinary, basic or minimum wage or salary and any additional emoluments payable directly or indirectly, whether in cash or in kind, by the employer to the worker and arising out of the worker's employment.

 - Discrimination (Employment and Occupation) Convention, 1958 (No. 111) - [ratifications]